 If the Manual Calculation mode is turned on in your Excel, uncalculated formulas can prevent data from being validated correctly.
 To change the Excel calculation option back to automatic, go to the Formulas tab > Calculation group, click the Calculation Options button, and then click Automatic.

 For more information, please see Automatic calculation vs. Manual calculation.

 That's how you add and use data validation in Excel.
+Another way to correctly enter data in a worksheet is to use Excel Autocorrect.
 I thank you for reading and hope to see you on our blog next week!